Browse Articles

 sp_rename

-It is used to rename a database object like stored procedure, views, table etc.
+It renames a database object like stored procedure, views, table, etc.

 sp_changeowner